sguox002/leetcode/review/hard_rev.md

 ```
 this is a very classical dp problem, it teaches us how to find the relation and how to approach a very complicated problem.
 similar problem 664 strange printer
+- need use 3d dp array to store the status
+- need to have two choices.
+- two subproblem is l+1 to m-1, and other is m to r and with k balls in front. (need to include m)
+- note the k serves as the index and ball counter is k+1

 664	Strange Printer    		36.7%	Hard
 Problem summary